First-Hitting Location Laws as Boundary Observables of Drift-Diffusion Processes: Introduction

-\paragraph*{Scope and limitations.} The present work focuses on planar absorbing geometries as canonical benchmarks for boundary-induced first-hitting location statistics.
-While the generator-based formulation and the qualitative transition between diffusion-dominated and drift-regularized regimes are not restricted to planar domains, explicit closed-form boundary kernels are derived here only for the half-space geometry.
-Extensions to curved boundaries, time-dependent drift fields, and fully information-theoretic performance measures such as channel capacity are beyond the scope of this study and will be addressed elsewhere.
-Our aim is instead to isolate the minimal structural mechanisms by which geometry and drift jointly shape boundary exit laws and their induced observables.
+\paragraph{Scope and limitations.} The main drift-dependent analysis focuses on planar absorbing geometries as canonical benchmarks for boundary-induced first-hitting location statistics.
+To test which parts of this structure persist beyond a half-space, we also examine the drift-free exterior-circle problem as an exactly solvable curved-boundary benchmark.
+This example isolates local curvature and global-shape effects without claiming a closed-form solution for arbitrary curved domains.
+General curved boundaries with drift, time-dependent drift fields, and fully information-theoretic performance measures such as channel capacity remain beyond the scope of this study.

-The remainder of the paper is organized as follows.
+\paragraph{Paper organization.} The remainder of the paper is organized as follows.
 Section~\ref{sec:model} introduces the stochastic transport model and defines the first-hitting location observables considered in this work.
 Section~\ref{sec:generator} develops a generator--Green-function framework that provides the analytical foundation for characterizing boundary exit laws via elliptic boundary-value problems.
 In Sec.~\ref{sec:case}, explicit boundary kernels are derived for planar absorbing geometries in two and three dimensions, serving as canonical benchmarks for boundary-induced exit statistics.
-Section~\ref{sec:information} examines the asymptotic structure of these exit laws and the information observables they induce, and Sec.~\ref{sec:conc} concludes the paper.
+Section~\ref{sec:information} examines the asymptotic structure of these exit laws and geometric diagnostics of their spatial spread.
+Section~\ref{sec:circle} then develops an exactly solvable curved-boundary benchmark and its supporting-line consequences, and Sec.~\ref{sec:conc} concludes the paper.